Sign up for Rigos

 1. Format: A review of the new exam’s format will be included.
 Also a thorough demonstration of the navigation functions on the different screens which you must use will be covered.

 4. Sample Test: The AICPA has a sample test on their website.
-This contains sample multiple-choice questions and a sample simulation for each of the new sections.
-Candidates are strongly advised to go online and take this exam at least once to become thoroughly familiar with the new format.
+This contains sample multiple-choice questions and a sample simulation for each of the sections.
+Candidates are strongly advised to go online and take this exam at least once to become thoroughly familiar with the format.

 B. Database of Information